real-numbers/RepData_PeerAssessment1/PA1_template.md

 ```

 ### 2. Devise a strategy for filling in all of the missing values in the dataset.
-**Rubric: Does the report *describe* and show with code a strategy for imputing missing data?**
+**Rubric: Does the report *describe* a strategy for imputing missing data?**

 Describe:  My strategy is to replace each missing value with the average # of steps during the same interval from the non-missing rows.
 Please see the code chunk below for the calculation.

-### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+NOTE:  I found this code [here](http://stackoverflow.com/questions/9322773/how-to-replace-na-with-mean-by-subset-in-r-impute-with-plyr).

 The new dataset will be named df.imp as shown in the code chunk below.

-NOTE:  I found this code [here](http://stackoverflow.com/questions/9322773/how-to-replace-na-with-mean-by-subset-in-r-impute-with-plyr).
-**Rubric: Does the report describe and *show with code* a strategy for imputing missing data?**
+**Rubric: Does the report *show with code* a strategy for imputing missing data?**

 ```r